 There will be.
 What's more: there are, and they are called DAO.

-DAO: Decentralized Autonomous Organizations
+KNIFE: Decentralized Autonomous Organizations

 Does that sound too cumbersome?
 It is not.
 Various bosses and managers, however, are superfluous.
 Each employee will know what to do at any time: no inefficiency caused by management errors, no risk of bullying, discrimination, sexism, nepotism.
 Total transparency.